MichielfromNL/ESP8266IRFancontroller/README.md

 7940,  1254, 434,  1252, 432,  408, 1276,  410, 1276,  408, 1278,  408, 1278,  408, 1276,  408, 1278,  1252, 434,  406, 1276,  408, 1276,  408};  // SYMPHONY C00
 ```

-A sequence of approx 1250 usecs then 403 usecs is a 1, 40x followed by 12xx is a 0.
-A 7xxx  is pause
+A sequence of approx 12xx usecs then 4xx usecs is a 1, 4xx followed by 12xx is a 0.
+The 7xxx  usecs is pause
 Hence, the (on/off) sequence above is:  0xC00 , 0xC7F, 0xC08 ; each 12 bits.  the last command is  repeated 3 x
 By repeating this for each remote button, I found the following commands:

 ![image](https://user-images.githubusercontent.com/80706499/137891934-c97163ce-37df-450b-a9c0-77ea92459cf7.png)

 Each command must be repeated 3 times.
-The dimmer of course as many times as needed to set the light at the desired level
+The dimmer, of course, as many times as needed to set the light at the desired level (if you want to use that via the Telnet interface)

 The proper way to send these using the IR library turned out to be: